-- 8. Raise the alignment lift, then lower the lift onto its mechanical stops. - Place the transmission in neutral and release the parking brake just before beginning the Vehicle Positioning process.
+- 8. Raise the alignment lift so that the targets, when attached, will be in the cameras' "field of view".
+Lower the lift onto its mechanical stops. - 9.
+Place the transmission in neutral and release the parking brake just before beginning the Vehicle Positioning process.

-Attach the Targets/Pods
+Attach the Targets

-The targets/pods are attached to the wheels using the wheel clamps.
-The targets go on the front wheels, the measuring pods on the rear.
+The targets are attached to the wheels using the selfcentering wheel clamps.
+The large targets go on the rear wheels, the small targets on the front.